vincentcai48/Translationeer/components/documentation/markdownfiles/docs2.md

 ## Read More

 Want a more in depth reference of the translationeer tools?
-Read more about it in our documentation!
+Read more about it in our [reference documentation](/documentation/reference).